-The Community Planning Division, Historic Preservation Section (HPS) coordinates the City's historic preservation program.
-This program includes review of work in local historic districts and impacts to local landmarks through the Certificate of Appropriateness (COA) process as part of the Historic Preservation Element as part of the 2030 Comprehensive Plan.
+The Community Planning Division, Historic Preservation Section coordinates the City's Historic Preservation program.
+This program includes review of work in local Historic Districts and impacts to registered local Landmarks through the Certificate of Appropriateness (COA) process as part of the Historic Preservation Element of the Comprehensive Plan.

-HPS also provides administrative support to the Jacksonville Historic Preservation Commission, responsible for review of certain COA applications and for recommending the designation of local landmarks and districts to the City Council.
-As part of the CLG specifications, the Historic Preservation Staff and Commission are required to report annual activities.
+The Historic Preservation Section also provides administrative support to the Jacksonville Historic Preservation Commission (JHPC), which is responsible for review of certain COA applications and for recommending the designation of local landmarks and districts to the City Council.

 FOR MORE INFORMATION, PLEASE CONTACT STAFF: